dchen3121/Automate-The-Boring-Stuff-With-Python/README.md

 # Automate-The-Boring-Stuff-With-Python

 A list of notes and projects I did while going through the book "Automate the Boring Stuff with Python".
 There will be notes stored inside a folder for each chapter, inside a raw .py file.
 The list of projects can be found below.

-Project Summaries:
+### Project Summaries:

-password_locker.py:
+###### password_locker.py:

-- Usage:
+- **Usage**:

-  password_locker <keyword>
+  password_locker \<keyword\>
   The key to keyword (stored inside a dictionary in original python file) will be copied to the clipboard.
 - Learned how to take values from python files using command line programs.
 - Insecure - involves changing the source code.